-Principles of Consolidation- The condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, including X4 Pharmaceuticals (Austria) GmbH, which is incorporated in Vienna, Austria ("X4 GmbH"), and X4 Therapeutics, Inc. All significant intercompany accounts and transactions have been eliminated.
+Principles of Consolidation- The condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, including X4 Pharmaceuticals (Austria) GmbH, which is incorporated in Vienna, Austria ("X4 Austria"), and X4 Therapeutics, Inc. All significant intercompany accounts and transactions have been eliminated.

-Unaudited Interim Consolidated Financial Statements- The condensed consolidated balance sheet at December 31, 2019 that is presented in these interim consolidated financial statements was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America ("GAAP").
+Unaudited Interim Condensed Consolidated Financial Statements- The condensed consolidated balance sheet at December 31, 2020 that is presented in these interim condensed consolidated financial statements was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America ("GAAP").
 The accompanying condensed consolidated financial statements are unaudited.
 The accompanying unaudited interim condensed consolidated financial statements have been prepared by the Company pursuant to the rules and regulations of the SEC for interim financial statements.
 Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to make the information presented not misleading.
-These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 filed with the SEC on March 12, 2020.
+These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended December 31, 2020 included in the 2020 Annual Report.
 In the opinion of management, all adjustments, consisting only of normal recurring adjustments as necessary, for the fair statement of the Company's condensed financial position, condensed results of its operations and cash flows have been made.
-The results of operations for the three and six months ended June 30, 2020 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2020.
+The results of operations for the three months ended March 31, 2021 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2021.